JaskaranNarula/satellite-bulk-registration/README.md

  - Variables:
   > There are a few inputs that you need to mention before you run the role.
 Based on the variables the roles will run.

+  - Permissions:
+  > You can run this role with 2 users.

+  [1] Root User

+  [2] Non-Root User

+   > As of now we are trying to work with Root user and in near future we are planning it to run with non-root user as well.

 - Author Information